MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Concepts/ServicesLoadBalancingNetworking/Service/README.md

 ## Headless Service

-`Service`s that don't need load balancing or proxying.
+`Service`s that don't need load balancing or proxying, but need a single `Service` IP.
-`Headless Service`s don't have a `ClusterIP`.
+`Headless Service`s have a `.spec.clusterIP` field set to `none`.

-If a selector:
+`Headless Service`s are used to interface with other service discovery mechanisms, without being tied to Kubernetes.

-* IS defined `Endpoints` records are defined and the DNS configuration will point to the Pod backing the `Headless Service`
+DNS is configured depending if a selector:
-* IS NOT defined the DNS configures either the CNAME records for `ExternalName`-type `Service`s or records for any `Endpoints` that share a name with the `Service`, for all other types
+* IS defined: `Endpoint`s records are created, DNS is modified to return records (addresses) that point to the `Pod`s backing the `Service`

-`Headless Service`s can still interface with other service discovery mechanisms.
+* IS NOT defined: DNS configures either the CNAME records for `ExternalName`-type `Service`s or records for any `Endpoint`s that share a name with the `Service`, for all other types

 ```
 apiVersion: v1